suchanadatta/MIRA-LLM-Assisted-Benchmark/README.md

 </pre>
 - Each judgment has 4 attributes - `topic_id`, `document_id`, `document_category`, `relevance_score`.
 - We finally obtain a pool of `43,803` LLM-annotated [relevance judgments](query_qrel/qrels.tsv).
-- A randomly chosen `40% sample` of the annotations were validated by human annotators.
+- A randomly chosen `40% sample` of the annotations were validated by human annotators which confirmed `100%` agreement.

 ## Evaluation